Something's Got to Give: Production

-At the start of production, Twentieth Century-Fox was in financial disarray following the resignation of Darryl F. Zanuck in 1956.
+At the start of production, Twentieth Century-Fox was still in a period of financial disarray that had begun with the resignation of Darryl F. Zanuck in 1956.
 The studio had sold off its expansive backlot, which became Century City.
 Buddy Adler, the studio's head of production, had died in 1960 and was replaced by Peter Levathes.
 Meanwhile, Cleopatra (1963) was being filmed overseas in Rome and running millions over budget.
 Something's Got to Give was the only production on the studio backlot.
 Sometime later, Levathes fired David Brown as the producer, and replaced him with Henry Weinstein.

 Days before filming began, Monroe telephoned Weinstein to inform him that she had a severe sinus infection and would not arrive on the set that morning.
 Twentieth Century-Fox sent staff physician Dr. Lee Siegel to examine Monroe at her Beverly Hills residence.
 The studio was advised to postpone the production, but the advice was not heeded.
 Filming proceeded on schedule that same day, April 23, 1962.
 Monroe was too ill to work for the majority of the first two weeks of filming.
 Nevertheless, Monroe was present on set on April 30.
 She returned to work on May 14 to film the scene where her character returns home.
 There, she lingers by the swimming pool and reunites with her children.
 Monroe shot additional scenes for the next two days.
 Despite confirmations by multiple doctors, Fox tried to pressure her by publicly alleging that she was faking her symptoms.

 By the end of the third week, Levathes had learned Monroe had accepted an invitation to appear at U.S. President John F. Kennedy's birthday celebration at Madison Square Garden on May 19, ten days before the actual date (May 29).
 Monroe had been given permission to appear, but Levathes reversed his stance because of Monroe's frequent absences.
 He then promptly told Monroe's attorney Mickey Rudin he could not let her leave as she was expected to be on set from May 14 to 18.
 The studio threatened to sue Monroe if she left for New York, but U.S. Attorney General Robert F. Kennedy intervened to halt any litigation.
 Regardless, Monroe flew out to New York on May 17.
 This caused a great amount of publicity for Monroe, but also significant speculation about an extramarital affair with the president and concerns from government agents.